-She's still engaged to Jordan Rodgers and sure seems happy about it, three years later, despite many of their critics assuming this relationship was DOA.
-Still no wedding, but the joke is most definitely on those of us assuming they'd be over by the time tabloids moved on to the next season.
+She's still engaged to Jordan Rodgers and sure seems happy about it, all these years later, despite many of their critics assuming this relationship was DOA.
+Still no wedding, but the joke is most definitely on those of us assuming that these two would be over by the time tabloids moved on to the next season.
 Not so at all.

 The long-term love game appears to be a reality for Rachel Lindsay, who went public with fiancee Bryan Abasolo following the Season 13 finale two years ago.
 They've been going strong ever since their season came to an end, and got married in the summer of 2019!
 Congrats!